isomerpages/tp-launchpad/index.md

       title: THEIR JOURNEY STARTS HERE
       subtitle: See it yourself
       id: infopic
-      description: "Our bold startups dare to strap themselves in and launch into the unknown. "
+      description: Our bold startups dare to strap themselves in and launch into the unknown.
       button: See all startups
       url: https://
       alt: Image alt text